 867 rooms.
 4401 Floridian Way, Lake Buena Vista 32830; phone (407) 824-3000, fax (407) 824-3186.
 Check-in 3 p.m.; Check-out 11 a.m.

 Grand Floridian guest rooms offer 440 square feet in Walt Disney World’s flagship resort.
 Each offers either one king or two queen beds—only a few have kings—and a full-size sofa in cherry red with powder blue throw pillows (those on the top dormer floors come with only an easy chair and ottoman).
-Beds are outfitted with cream leather headboards, white sheeting, and rose-colored bed runners.
-Soft blue and beige touches in the carpeting and silver accents on side tables and wall scones lend an air of shimmering sophistication Large flat-screen TVs, under-counter refrigerators are additional amenities along with white marble-topped writing desk and bureau.
-Cream-colored marble baths have twin sinks, H2O+ Sea Marine and Sea Salt bath products, full-length and make-up mirrors, and hair dryer.
+Beds outfitted with cream leather headboards, white sheeting, and rose-colored bed runners, soft blue and beige touches in the carpeting and silver accents on side tables and wall scones lend an air of shimmering sophistication.
+Large flat-screen TVs and under-counter refrigerators are additional amenities along with a white marble-topped writing desk and bureau.
+Cream-colored marble baths have twin sinks, H2O+ Sea Marine and Sea Salt bath products, full-length and make-up mirrors, and hairdryer.
 The closet contains an electronic safe, iron and ironing board, and robes.
 All rooms have daily newspaper delivery, Keurig coffeemaker, and nightly turndown service.

 Cara’s Tip: Rooms in the Sago Cay building have maximum peacefulness in a setting far from the pool.
 However, they also require a longer walk to the main building.
 The Sugar Loaf (concierge) and Big Pine buildings are closest to the main building and the monorail.